Shruti-Awale/Shruti-Awale/README.md

 ### Hi there 👋
+Shruti is an experienced product designer with a demonstrated history of working in the automotive industry.
+She is passionate about product design and development.
+She aims to help companies build excellent, human centered products and solve complex challenges.
+She is excited to work with amazing people in cross functional teams and is always curious, learning, keeping abreast of latest technological advancements.
+If you're looking for a problem-solver and a great team player, she would love to have a conversation.

 <!--
 **Shruti-Awale/Shruti-Awale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.